European Long Term Investment Fund

-ELTIFs operate under strict regulations outlined in Regulation (EU) 2015/760.
-These rules are designed to ensure transparency, protect investors, and promote stability in financial markets.
-ELTIFs must meet specific criteria regarding eligible investments, portfolio composition, and risk management.
-Additionally, they are supervised by national competent authorities in EU Member States, ensuring compliance with applicable laws.
+ELTIFs operate under strict regulations outlined in Regulation (EU) 2015/760, designed to ensure transparency, protect investors, and promote stability in financial markets.
+Funds must meet specific criteria regarding eligible investments, portfolio composition, and risk management.
+They are also supervised by the national competent authorities in EU member states to ensure compliance with applicable laws.

+An updated framework, often referred to as ELTIF 2.0, was introduced by the European Union.
+The revised regulation, (EU) 2023/606, was published on 15 March 2023.

+Private markets

+Global private equity firm Partners Group was one of the pioneers in the adoption of the ELTIF structure.
+In 2017, the firm launched one of the first ELTIFs in Luxembourg, providing private markets with access to private equity assets.

-As of November 2021, 57 ELTIFs had been registered in only 4 member states: Luxembourg, France, Italy and Spain.
+Over the following years the market grew steadily, with new ELTIFs offered by a variety of managers.
+As of November 2021, 57 ELTIFs had been registered in only 4 member states.
+These included Luxembourg, France, Italy and Spain.
 In the United Kingdom, it is expected that Long-Term Asset Funds (LTAF) will replace ELTIF in 2023.

+ELTIF 2.0 was implemented in January 2024.
+Partners Group was again an early adopter, launching a private equity evergreen fund compliant under the revised framework a few months later.
+A growing number of private equity firms have started offering ELTIFs under the revised framework.
+By the end of 2024, the market demonstrated strong year-on-year growth, with ELTIF assets under management reaching €20.5 billion.